mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-04-04-rational-ignorance-and-tech-learning.md

 - think strategically: you've spent time on HN and other online tech hubs, you've most likely been in some form of workplace, you've kept yourself in touch with the local job market - what technologies seem to be gaining traction?
 Which ones do job adverts ask for?
 Which ones can you actually practice at home - open source is a fantastic phenomenon for the democratisation of technology!
+This is actually an important one: don't scatter your learning energies anywhere and everywhere, be judicious and invest your time like the scarce resource it truly is.

 - if you're an employee rather than a freelancer or a company founder yourself, there's a good chance your manager can help give you some direction, and perhaps even match it with course-based training allowances - covering both time and